 It’s not unusual for some women to lose up to 5% of their body weight in early pregnancy due to morning sickness.
 But beyond that, weight loss can start to pose a risk to both you and your baby.

-When Weight Loss Is Concerning
+When Weight Loss Is a Concern

 Weight loss becomes a red flag when: